nbilasals/nbilasals/README.md

 **Nabilla Salsa Billa** is an undergraduate ✨ _Informatics Engineering_ ✨ student at Universitas Halu Oleo.

 I am an undergraduate [IT student] who's passionate about using _data_ and _AI_ to solve real-world problems.
 I love the idea of leveraging technology to make a difference in people's lives.
-I've worked on some projects that have given me experience in [data analysis] and [machine learning].
+I've worked on some projects that have given me experience in ##data analysis and ##machine learning

 - 📫 How to reach me:  [Linkedin](https://www.linkedin.com/in/nbilasals/).